What is the Best Swiss Bank in 2025?

 First, you need to consider the price of the bank account.
 These days, you can find free bank accounts in Switzerland.
 So there is no reason to pay anything for a bank account!

-You just need to be aware that some Swiss banks have some conditions to make it free.
-For instance, my current bank, Migros Bank, is free as long as I have 7’500 CHF in my bank account.
-These limitations are not an issue for me.
-I generally keep about 10’000 CHF on my account.
-But it could be an issue for people having less than that on their bank account.
+You need to be aware that some Swiss banks have conditions that make it free.
+For instance, my current bank, Migros Bank, used to be free only as long as I had 7500 CHF in my bank account (this fee has since been waived).
+These limitations were not an issue for me, as I generally keep about 10,000 CHF on my account.
+But it could be an issue for people having less than that.

 So, before you choose a bank account, you need to know how much you will keep in your account.